acarapetis/lazyjj-docker/README.md

 ## Limitations

-Only designed to work with jj user config stored in $XDG_CONFIG_HOME/.config: if you're usign ~/.jjconfig.toml, please move it to ~/.config/jj/config.toml instead.
+Only designed to work with jj user config stored in $XDG_CONFIG_HOME/.config: if you're using ~/.jjconfig.toml, please move it to ~/.config/jj/config.toml instead.